 How Does a Home Warranty Work?

-Before understanding how to file a home warranty claim, make sure you understand how a home warranty works compared to a home insurance plan.
+Before filing a home warranty claim, make sure you understand how a home warranty works compared to a home insurance plan.
 Home warranties cover breakdowns due to normal wear and tear.
-Any damage or malfunction due to neglect, misuse, or natural disasters are typically not covered.
+Any damage or malfunction due to neglect, misuse, or natural disasters is typically not covered.
 A home insurance policy tends to cover events and issues not covered by a home warranty, such as environmental hazards, theft, and vandalism.

-Also, a home warranty is an entirely optional contract that provides further peace of mind and convenience to your day-to-day life.
+Also, a home warranty is an optional contract that provides further peace of mind and convenience to your daily life.
 A home insurance policy is mandatory by law for every homeowner.

 If your covered HVAC, washer, plumbing, or other major home system or appliance malfunctions, file a claim as soon as possible.
 Below are the steps you need to take to file a home warranty claim properly:

-A vital measure to take is to read your service contract to understand your coverage carefully.
+First, read your service contract carefully to understand your home warranty coverage.
 Home warranties do not cover all repairs or replacements.
-There are many common exclusions home warranty providers add to the contracts.
-These exclusions include pre-existing conditions, damage caused by the improper installation or maintenance, misuse of an appliance or system by using it for purposes other than residential use, cosmetic issues, and internet-based components of an item.
+Home warranty providers add many common exclusions to the contracts.
+These exclusions include pre-existing conditions, damage caused by improper installation or maintenance, misuse of an appliance or system by using it for purposes other than residential use, cosmetic issues, and internet-based components of an item.

-We recommend you find out the specific exclusions from a provider by asking a representative or looking for coverage limitations in a sample contract.
-Home warranty companies often set limits on pay-outs for specific systems and appliances.
+We recommend that you find out a provider’s specific exclusions by asking a representative or looking for coverage limitations in a sample contract.
+Home warranty companies often set limits on payouts for specific systems and appliances.
 Once that limit is reached, you must pay the difference out of pocket.

 If you know that a broken or malfunctioning item is covered, then you need to request a service visit from a contractor approved by your home warranty provider.
 This step starts the process of filing a claim.
-Many home warranty companies feature client portals on their websites to place a service request by submitting a form.
+Many home warranty companies feature client portals to place a service request by submitting a form on their websites.
 You might also directly call the company.
 The company will then contact a service technician for you.
 On average, a home warranty provider contacts an approved contract within 48 hours, and then the contractor schedules a service visit with you.

 Once the service contractor visits your home, you will pay the agreed service fee in your contract.
 Depending on the coverage cap of the item, you may have to pay for some uncovered expenses.
 The service technician will provide an inspection report and repair the covered item at no cost other than the service fee.